 What is the topic of today's lesson?

-Today in the lesson we will study the ecosystem of swamps.
+Today in class we will study the swamp ecosystem.

-What lake can turn into a swamp? (non-draining) - Why?
+What kind of lake can turn into a swamp? (drainless) - Why?

 Here the earth is like dough.